akshay-v-t/rock-paper-scissor/README.md

 # rock-paper-scissor
-Rock Paper Scissor  console game created as part of js project in TOP
+Rock Paper Scissor game created as part of js project in TOP

 The game takes user input as rock, paper, scissor and let the computer select one.
 The computer will select one option as random and both the selection will be outputed in console.